 The Importance of ADA Website Compliance

 A lack of ADA website compliance can result in something as little as a complaint all the way to, as stated before, a lawsuit (not to mention the negative SEO implications that may result).
-It is estimated that from 2017 to 2018 alone, the number of lawsuits and complaints on non-ADA compliant websites increased by a staggering 200%.
+It is estimated that from 2017 to 2018 alone, the number of lawsuits and complaints on non-ADA-compliant websites increased by a staggering 200%.
 There is no denying that lawsuits for non-compliant sites are on the rise, and failure to adhere to the guidelines is easily far more trouble than it’s worth.
-Compliance with the ADA guidelines aren’t just great for keeping your company out of hot water, it could drastically increase the appeal and overall accessibility.
+Compliance with the ADA guidelines isn’t just great for keeping your company out of hot water, it could drastically increase the appeal and overall accessibility.

 If a user has difficulty seeing certain colors, the ability to change a website’s contrast or even switch it to black and white would be a complete game-changer.
-Alternatively, if one could increase the font size or typeface with a click of a button, this could greatly increase the reach of that content (especially because it’s surprisingly common for individuals to struggle with reading the small font on webpages).
+Alternatively, if one could increase the font size or typeface with a click of a button, this could greatly increase the reach of that content (especially because it’s surprisingly common for individuals to struggle with reading the small font on web pages).
 These changes are small, but don’t you think you could convert more users into customers/clients if they could take in your information more easily?

 Recent data has shown that an estimated 20% of users benefit from the accessibility add-ons regardless of if they have a disability or not.
 This can be due to an improved layout or design or even due to clearer writing.

 If a website is operating within or selling a product that fits a specific niche, chances are the general public knows little to nothing about it.
 If the site is spitting out big words and professional jargon, it can be extremely daunting and confusing to most web surfers.
 An ADA compliant site would have definitions for all those big words and would break it down in a way that’s easier to digest.
 This ease of understanding will have your site generating more leads than ever before!